• Skip to primary navigation

 Instructions

-2. Roll the dough to a 12 to 14 inch circle and carefully transfer to the baking sheet.
-Brush the edges with olive oil and optionally sprinkle with cornmeal.
-Place into the oven and bake until browned and puffy, about 20 minutes.
+• Roll the dough to a 12 to 14 inch circle.
+Brush the top with some oil.
+Carefully sprinkle the baking sheet or pizza stone with cornmeal, then carefully transfer the crust to the baking sheet.
+Place into the oven and bake until browned and puffy, about 15 to 18 minutes.
+Leave the oven on when you remove the crust.

-4. While the crust bakes and the sauce simmers, make the hummus.
-Place the chickpeas, tahini, olive oil, lemon juice, garlic, and cumin into a food processor bowl and blend until smooth.
+• While the crust bakes and the sauce simmers, make the hummus.
+Place the chickpeas, tahini, olive oil, lemon juice, garlic, and cumin into the bowl of a food processor fitted with an S-blade and blend until smooth.
 You can thin the mixture with 1 to 2 tablespoons of water in order to smooth it out if you like, but try to keep it relatively thick.
 Season with salt to taste.

-5. When the crust has finished baking, spread the top with hummus in an even layer.
-Spread the sauce over the hummus, then distribute the olives, artichoke hearts, basil and scallions over the sauce.
+• When the crust has finished baking, spread the top with hummus in an even layer.
+Spread the sauce over the hummus, then distribute the olives and artichoke hearts over the pizza.

 This pizza is best enjoyed right away.